-Olympus E-M10 II versus Leica CL
+Olympus E-M10 II vs Leica CL

-The Olympus OM-D E-M10 Mark II and the Leica CL (Typ 7323) are two digital cameras that were revealed to the public, respectively, in August 2015 and November 2017.
+The Olympus OM-D E-M10 Mark II and the Leica CL (Typ 7323) are two digital cameras that were officially introduced, respectively, in August 2015 and November 2017.
 Both the E-M10 II and the CL are mirrorless interchangeable lens cameras that are based on a Four Thirds (E-M10 II) and an APS-C (CL) sensor.
-The Olympus has a resolution of 15.9 megapixel, whereas the Leica provides 24.1 MP.
+The Olympus has a resolution of 15.9 megapixels, whereas the Leica provides 24.1 MP.

 Body comparison: Olympus E-M10 II vs Leica CL